GitHuBinet/GitHuBinet/README.md

 - 👋 Hi, I’m Thomas Binet, 🇫🇷 PhD
-- 💼 Currently working Conservatoire National des Arts et métier in Paris.
+- 💼 Currently working at Conservatoire National des Arts et métier in Paris.
 - 🔎 My project is focus on the improvment of molecules targeting proteins in order to inhibit protein-protein interactions.
 - 🌱 Improving myself in Python and structural Bioinformatics.
 I make a lot of scripts to easily process large datasets.
 - 💞️ My works are completely OpenSource and available on @GEC-git